 Take a sample of the plant with you to the hospital, if possible.

-Unless the reaction is severe, you will probably not need to visit the emergency room.
-If you are concerned, call your doctor or poison control.
+Unless the reaction is severe, the person will probably not need to visit the emergency room.
+If you are concerned, call your health care provider or poison control.

 - Antihistamine or steroids by mouth or applied to the skin

 Life-threatening reactions may occur if the poisonous ingredients are swallowed or are breathed in (which can happen when the plants are burned).